aspose-words-cloud/aspose-words-cloud-python/docs/WordsApi.md

 # create an instance of the API class
 api_instance = asposewordscloud.WordsApi(asposewordscloud.ApiClient(configuration))
 name = 'name_example' # str | The document name.
-styled_node_path = 'styled_node_path_example' # str | Path to the node of IStyledDocumentElement.
-folder = 'folder_example' # str | Original document folder. (optional)
-storage = 'storage_example' # str | Original document storage. (optional)
+styled_node_path = 'styled_node_path_example' # str | The path to the node that supports a style.
+Supported node types: ParagraphFormat, List, ListLevel, Table. folder = 'folder_example' # str | Original document folder. (optional) storage = 'storage_example' # str | Original document storage. (optional)
 load_encoding = 'load_encoding_example' # str | Encoding that will be used to load an HTML (or TXT) document if the encoding is not specified in HTML. (optional) password = 'password_example' # str | Password for opening an encrypted document. (optional)

 try:
     # Gets a style from the document node.
-Supported node types: ParagraphFormat, List, ListLevel, Table.
     api_response = api_instance.get_style_from_document_element(name, styled_node_path, folder=folder, storage=storage, load_encoding=load_encoding, password=password)
     pprint(api_response)
 except ApiException as e: